nsrr/shhs-documentation/pages/6-eeg-spectral-analysis.md

 ## Dataset Structure

-[Two result datasets](:files_path:/datasets) have been posted for EEG spectral analysis.
+[Result datasets](:files_path:/datasets) for SHHS Visit 1 and Visit 2 have been posted for EEG spectral analysis.

-- Datasets are keyed on `PDRID` and `signal`, e.g. Participant ID 123 and Signal C3.
+- Datasets are keyed on `obf_pptid` and `signal`, e.g. Participant ID 123 and Signal EEG.
-- The `spectral-summary` dataset includes power density summarized in different frequency bins, broken down by NREM and REM sleep
+- The `spectral-summary` datasets include power density summarized in different frequency bins, broken down by NREM and REM sleep
-- The `band-summary` dataset includes power density summarized by frequency bands (e.g. Delta, Theta), broken down by NREM and REM sleep
+- The `band-summary` datasets include power density summarized by frequency bands (e.g. Delta, Theta), broken down by NREM and REM sleep

 ## References